AsperaGmbH/xlsx-reader/README.md

     *  XMLReader (enabled by default; see <http://php.net/manual/en/xmlreader.installation.php>)

 ### Installation using Composer
-The package is available on [Packagist](https://packagist.org/packages/aspera/xlsx-reader), you can install it using [Composer](https://getcomposer.org/)
+The package is available on [Packagist](https://packagist.org/packages/aspera/xlsx-reader).
+You can install it using [Composer](https://getcomposer.org/).

 ```
 composer require aspera/xlsx-reader